-PGM in the Environment
+PGMs in the environment

 A number of research groups have published studies measuring levels of PGM – mostly platinum and palladium – within environmental media.
-Mostly this has been airborne particulate matter and roadside dust within urban environments experiencing high levels of traffic.
+Mostly this has been airborne particulate matter and roadside dust in urban environments experiencing high levels of traffic.